archana15/github-pages-with-jekyll/_posts/2021-05-27-walls-gates.md

 # Problem statement

-You are given an m x n grid rooms initialized with these three possible values.
+Given a m x n grid rooms initialized with these three possible values.
 - -1 A wall or an obstacle.
 - 0 A gate.
 - INF Infinity means an empty room.
 We use the value 2 <sup> 31 </sup> - 1 = 2147483647 to represent INF as you may assume that the distance to a gate is less than 2147483647.